 As you can now see, the ‘Golden Thread’ is the series of activities across the whole business that contribute to the overarching aim of attracting new customers.

-By defining the targets and objectives in a way that everyone can clearly see how their contribution matters, your team will stay engaged and focused.
+By defining the targets and objectives in a way that all your staff can clearly see how their contribution matters, you will have successfully connected your buinness plans and appraisals.
+The result?
+Your team will stay engaged and focused.

 Ultimately, the success of your business is dependent on the success of everyone in it – and vice versa.
 So, it makes sense to ask the people who will be delivering your vision to play a part in planning how to do that.